Sir William Augustus Congreve, 3rd Baronet

-Sir William Augustus Congreve, 3rd Baronet (1825 – 9 December 1887) was a British baronet who inherited his title at the age of three following the death of his father, the rocket inventor Sir William Congreve, 2nd Baronet.
+Sir William Augustus Congreve, 3rd Baronet (1825 – 9 December 1887), was a British baronet who inherited his title at the age of three following the death of his father, the rocket inventor Sir William Congreve, 2nd Baronet.
 He emigrated to the colonies in 1847 and lived the remainder of his life in Australia under the alias "Captain William Edward Brougham Gurnett".
 The baronetcy was presumed extinct in 1882, five years before his actual death in Sydney.

 Early life

-William Augustus Congreve was baptised on 27 August 1825 at St Clement Danes church in Middlesex.
+William Augustus Congreve was baptized on 27 August 1825 at St Clement Danes church in Middlesex.
 He was the eldest legitimate son of Sir William Congreve, 2nd Baronet and Isabella Charlotte Carvalho.
 His father, renowned for developing the Congreve rocket, served as Equerry to George IV and Member of Parliament for Plymouth.
 His mother, of Portuguese descent, had been widowed from her first marriage to Irish surgeon Henry Nisbett McEvoy before marrying Congreve in late 1824.

 In 1826, his father became embroiled in the Arigna Mining Company fraud.
 A Parliamentary select committee in April 1827 found that Congreve's conduct amounted to either "a not unwilling suppression of scruples" or "an insensibility to evident obligation".
 Sir William Congreve, 2nd Baronet, fled to France and died in Toulouse on 16 May 1828, leaving his estate severely indebted.

 William Augustus inherited the baronetcy at the age of three.
 His mother was granted a £400 Civil List pension.
 On 25 April 1835, his mother remarried to Charles Fenton Whiting.